There is strength in understanding your emotions.

 I’m an emotional person.

 My emotions are intense…yet can also be flat out lacking.
 I can don a mask without trying, and move through life.
-Frequently, I detach myself emotionally from daily life just to function and be productive; determining and understanding my emotions have the power to slow me down, so I avoid dealing with them altogether.
+I can also detach myself emotionally from daily life just to function and be productive; determining and understanding my emotions have the power to slow me down, so I avoid dealing with them altogether.
 I’ve had a lifetime perfecting this; however, bipolar isn’t the sole cause.

 When I don’t get the job…when I receive criticism…when I’m left out…when I screw up as a parent…and even when I fall short keeping the house in order.